sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/rAmendramohanabos/abhijnAnashakuntalam.md

 entirely novel and original.
 The difference between the two great artists, however, comes out most prominently in their manner of depicting natural sights and sounds and the play of passions and sentiments as well as in the nature of imagery used by each.
 In Kālidāsa, the descriptions are characterised by a terseness and power of suggestion that adds to the charm of his poetry, while Bhavabhūti is painfully elaborate and prolix in his descriptions.
 With the true insight of an artist Kālidāsa finishes his picture with just a few significant touches, leaving the details to be supplied by the imagination of the reader.
 Bhavabhūti, on the other hand, spares no pains to make his picture complete even to the minutest detail, so that the reader has hardly to exercise his imagination to understand and appreciate it.
 "The former *suggests* or *indicates* the sentiment, while the *latter expresses* in forcible language.
 The characters of the latter overcome by force of passion often weep bitterly, while those of the former simply shed a few tears, if they do so at all.
-In the language of Sanskrit critics Kālidāsa's *rasa* is conveyed or *abhibyakta* by the *lakṣya* or the *vyangya* sense of words, while Bhavabhūti's is conveyed by ["*Vācya*" sense.](# "R. G. Bhandarkar, Mālati.
-(Preface).")
+In the language of Sanskrit critics Kālidāsa's *rasa* is conveyed or *abhibyakta* by the *lakṣya* or the *vyangya* sense of words, while Bhavabhūti's is conveyed by "*Vācya*" sense.[^17].")

+[^17]: "R. G. Bhandarkar, Mālati.
+(Preface

  The other distinguishing feature of Kālidāsa's poetry is the aptness and the beauty of his similes and it is here that he stands without a rival.
 Kālidāsa compares the familiar and the concrete to other familiar and concrete object, and that why his similes have a direct appeal to the mind of the reader.
 Bhavabhūti, on the other hand, delights in comparing the familiar and the concrete to the remote and the abstract, with the result that his similes appear to be rather farfetched and obscure and can not readily fascinate the reader.
 "There is more passion in the thought of Bhavabhūti than in those of Kālidāsa, but less fancy.
 There are few of the elegant similitudes in which the latter is so rich and there is more that is common-place and much that is strained and obscure.
 In none of his dramas does Bhavabhūti make any attempt at wit and we have no character in either of his three dramas approaching the Vidūṣaka.
-On the other hand he expatiates more largely in the description of human emotions and is perhaps entitled to even a higher place than [his rival as a poet](# "Dr. H. H. Wilson.")."
+On the other hand he expatiates more largely in the description of human emotions and is perhaps entitled to even a higher place than his rival as a poet[^18]."

+[^18]: "Dr. H. H. Wilson."

 **The Date of Kālidāsa**

  There are conflicting opinions regarding the actual date of Kālidāsa.
-He has been dragged by the scholars from century to century, from 800 B. C. to 1200 A. D^(**1**). *M. Hippolyte Fauche*, who published a French translation of the complete works of Kālidāsa [*supposes*](# "Saturday Review, January, 1860.") that Kālidāsa lived at the time of the posthumous child of the king Agnivarṇa mentioned in the 19th canto of the *Raghu-vaṁs'am*.
+He has been dragged by the scholars from century to century, from 800 B. C. to 1200 A. D^(**1**). *M. Hippolyte Fauche*, who published a French translation of the complete works of Kālidāsa *supposes*[^19] that Kālidāsa lived at the time of the posthumous child of the king Agnivarṇa mentioned in the 19th canto of the *Raghu-vaṁs'am*.
 This places the poet, at the latest in the 8th century B. C. But the style of Kālidāsa is certainly not so old as to belong to a period earlier than Paṇini (750 B. C.), the great grammarian.
 Besides, M. Fauche's conjecture is not supported by any historical evidences, so it is dismissed without serious consideration.

+[^19]: "Saturday Review, January, 1860."

 **Earliest mention of Ka'lida'sa.**

  *Kṣīrasvāvmī*, the oldest commentator of *Amarakoṣa* (8th century A. D.), and *Kumārila Bhaṭṭa* (8th century A. D.) the great Mimānsaka philosopher^(**2**) quote from Kālidāsa.
-The author of *Gauḍa-badha* (8th century (A. D.) calls our poet as "*Raghu-ka'ra.*" *Ba'ṇa-bhaṭṭa* the court-poet of Śilāditya II (650 A. D.) eulogises Kālidāsa in his [*Harṣa-Carita*](# "निर्गतासु न वा कस्य कालिदासस्य सूक्तिषु। प्रीतिर्मधुरसार्द्रासु मञ्जरीष्विव जायते॥—HC.").
+The author of *Gauḍa-badha* (8th century (A. D.) calls our poet as "*Raghu-ka'ra.*" *Ba'ṇa-bhaṭṭa* the court-poet of Śilāditya II (650 A. D.) eulogises Kālidāsa in his *Harṣa-Carita*[^20].
 All these facts may be adduced to explode the 10th and 12th century theories, while the *earliest mention* of our poet in *"Aihole Inscription"* of Pulakeśi II, dated Saka.
 556.

+[^20]: "निर्गतासु न वा कस्य कालिदासस्य सूक्तिषु। प्रीतिर्मधुरसार्द्रासु मञ्जरीष्विव जायते॥—HC."

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_